Generalizations of Length Limited Huffman Coding for Hierarchical Memory Settings

 \section{Introduction}

 Data compression algorithms aim to reduce the number of bits required to represent data in order to save storage capacity, speed up file transfer, and decrease costs for storage hardware and network bandwidth.
 Compression techniques are primarily divided into two categories: lossless and lossy.
-Lossless compression enables the data to be restored to its original state, without the loss of a single bit of data, when it is uncompressed (decoded).
-Huffman encoding is a basic and popular approach for lossless data compression; it is based on variable length prefix encoding\cite{huffman}, where the characters of the alphabet are encoded with variable length code words and no character encoding is the prefix of another.
-Huffman encoding is widely used in many mainstream applications including file compression (e.g. GZIP\cite{pkzip}, PKZIP\cite{pkzip}, BZIP2\cite{bzip2}, etc.) and image and video storage formats (JPEG\cite{jpeg}, PNG\cite{png}, MP3\cite{mp3}, etc.).
+Lossless compression enables data to be restored to its original state, without the loss of a single bit of data, when it is uncompressed (decoded).
+Huffman encoding is a basic and popular approach for lossless data compression based on variable length prefix-free encoding \cite{huffman}, where the characters of the alphabet are encoded with variable length codewords and no character encoding is a prefix of another.
+Huffman encoding is widely used in many applications including file compression (e.g. GZIP \cite{pkzip}, PKZIP \cite{pkzip}, BZIP2 \cite{bzip2}, etc.) and image and video storage formats (JPEG \cite{jpeg}, PNG \cite{png}, MP3 \cite{mp3}, etc.).